|Support||Chat & Email|

 - Cyberghost’s owner sold out to an Israeli company called Crossrider in 2017

-- Crossrider is known for hiding malware/adware in software bundles to infect users’ computers for data collection monetization purposes (according to various security experts)
+- Crossrider is known for hiding malware/adware in software bundles to infect users’ computers for data collection and monetization purposes (according to various security experts)

 - Crossrider changed its name to “Kape Technologies” in 2018